aerohstudios/aeroh-link/README.md

 ## Directory Structure

 - `/case`: CAD Files for printing the enclosure or assist with custom mounts for the enclosure
-- `/code`: Firmware for the Wireless Connectivity, Infrared Remote Rx/Tx
+- `/code`: Firmware for the Wireless Connectivity, Infrared Remote Rx/Tx, and Mobile Apps
-- `/pcb`: Gerber files and schematic for PCB design and production
+- `/pcb`: Gerber files and schematic for PCB design and production1